GeorgeNonis/personal_portfolio/README.md

   <img alt="html5" src="./imgs/html5.png" width="50"/>
 </p>

+<h3>The Website is totally responsive:iphone: as you can see it yourself through developer's tool's :wrench:</h3>

 ### How to install node_modules

     npm i  --legacy-peer-deps

 ### Comments in the project

-    <h3>Tried my best to add as many comments as I could for further understand</h3>
+<h3>Tried my best to add as many comments as I could for further understand:fire:</h3>